 What is Mammography?

-Diagnostic mammography is used to evaluate a patient with abnormal clinical findings — such as a breast lump or lumps — that have been found by the woman or her doctor.
+Diagnostic mammography is used to evaluate a patient with abnormal clinical findings — such as a breast lump — that have been found by the patient or her doctor.
 Diagnostic mammography may also be done after an abnormal screening mammography in order to evaluate the area of concern on the screening exam.

 *Smith, A. Improving Patient Comfort in Mammography.
 Hologic WP-00119 Rev 003 (2017)

 **Data on file and from public sources, 2017, Hologic, Inc.